Syracuse City Museum

 About the Museum

-The Syracuse Museum and Cultural Center celebrates and preserves local history of the city of Syracuse and its early citizens.
+The Syracuse Museum and Cultural Center celebrates and preserves the local history of the city of Syracuse and its early citizens.
 The main building houses extensive collections of personal belongings that came to Utah in the early pioneer days, Syracuse baseball teams, toys and music, clothing and furniture, and family histories.

 Please call the museum at 801-614-9674 if you are interested in volunteering.